antoxa78/PureCarRadio/README.md

-# Pure Radio TV 📻
+# Pure CAR Radio  📻

-Pure Radio TV is a premium, retro-styled internet radio application designed specifically for Android TV and Google TV (Nvidia Shield, Chromecast, Sony/TCL TVs, etc.).
-It leverages the vast [Radio Browser](https://www.radio-browser.info/) database to provide thousands of stations with a focus on high-fidelity audio and a classic aesthetic.
+Pure Car Radio is a premium, retro-styled internet radio application designed specifically for Android Auto and Android It leverages the vast [Radio Browser](https://www.radio-browser.info/) database to provide thousands of stations with a focus on high-fidelity audio and a classic aesthetic.

 ## ✨ Features

-- **📺 Optimized for TV**: Fully navigable with a standard D-pad remote.
-High-contrast UI for comfortable viewing from the couch.
+- **📺 Optimized for CAR**
 - **🎙️ Global Discovery**: Access thousands of stations via the community-driven Radio Browser database.
 - **🔥 Popular Stations**: Dedicated section for the world's most-voted and trending radio stations.
 - **🔊 Bit-Perfect Audio**: Experimental "Audio Passthrough" mode designed for Nvidia Shield to bypass the Android system resampler and output high-fidelity PCM.